gavinhoward/bc/manuals/build.md

 The suffix to append onto the executable names *when installing*.
 This is for packagers and distro maintainers who want this `bc` as an option, but do not want to replace the default `bc`.

 Defaults to empty.

+### `EXECPREFIX`

+The prefix to append onto the executable names *when building and installing*.
+This is for packagers and distro maintainers who want this `bc` as an option, but do not want to replace the default `bc`.

+Defaults to empty.